Business Travel Documents

 Applications for Business Travel Documents will open at 12pm on Sunday 29 August 2021.

 We appreciate those in the thoroughbred industry are seeking specific, practical information.
 We have provided this where possible.
 As employers have health and safety, employment and contractual responsibilities that vary, in some instances we can only provide broad advice.
 We will continue to refine this advice where we can.

-Our advice from the Ministry for Primary Industries confirms that stud farms, agistment properties, training stables and centres where horses are in containment are listed as essential services under animal welfare considerations.
+Ministry for Primary Industries (MPI) acknowledges that stud farms, agistment properties, training stables and centres where horses are in containment are listed as essential services under animal welfare considerations.

 Broadly, your responsibilities are:

 - Ensure you meet your obligations under the HSWA to mitigate health and safety risks and protect workers from them, so far as is reasonably practicable.